Fiber optics

 link computer networks together.

-Even thicker fibers are used in medical tools called gastroscopes
+Even thicker fibers are used in a medical tool called a gastroscope

-which doctors poke down people’s throats for detecting illnesses inside
+which doctors poke down someone's throat for detecting illnesses inside

-their stomachs.
+their stomach.
 A gastroscope is a thick fiber-optic cable consisting

 of many optical fibers.
 At the top end of a gastroscope, there is an